fukurosan/kiwicomponents/docs/windowmanagement.md

 # Window Management

-Kiwi Components can open up windows that are minimizable, maximizable, draggable and much more.
+Kiwi Components enables you to launch windows that users can interact with and that may be manipulated programmatically.
 All windows can be styled using CSS variables as specified further down, and are configurable with a number of settings.

 ## Simple Example: